Measuring price impact and information content of trades in a time-varying setting: The SDAMH model

-The interpretation of the score-driven update (\ref{model1eq3}) is enlighting: the immediate impact coefficient $b_{0,t}$ is proportional to the difference between the observed ($r_t$) and the expected\footnote{Note that $\mu^{(1)}_{t}$ is the conditional mean of the Equation \eqref{model1eq1} given the past information $\mathcal{F}_{t-1}$ and $x_t$.} ($\mu^{(1)}_{t}$) return.
-To clarify even better the meaning of Equation \eqref{model1eq3}, suppose a buy market order arrives at time $t$ ($x_t = +1$), then

-\begin{itemize} \item if the observed return $r_t$ is larger than the {\it ex-ante} expectation $\mu^{(1)}_{t}$, then the market is less liquid than originally thought and the estimation of instantaneous impact should be increased, i.e. $b_{0,t+1} > b_{0,t}$. \item on the contrary, if the observed return $r_t$ is smaller than the {\it ex-ante} expectation $\mu^{(1)}_{t}$, then the market is more liquid than originally thought and the estimation of instantaneous impact should be decreased, i.e. $b_{0,t+1} < b_{0,t}$. \end{itemize}

-In other words, the score-driven update provides a real time learning of the liquidity (as measured by market impact).
-The adjustment of $b_{0,t+1}$ is proportional to the "surprise" brought by the observation of a trade with respect to the expectation, which depends on past prices and order flow.
-The speed of adjustment is given by the parameter $\alpha$, which is estimated via MLE from the data.
+where $\mu^{(1)}_{t}$ and $\mu^{(2)}_{t}$ are defined in Eq.~(\ref{infoset}) and $v_{1,t} \sim N(0,\sigma_t^2)$.
+The interpretation of the score-driven update of Eq.~\eqref{model1eq3} is enlightening.
+The update of the instantaneous impact coefficient $b_{0,t}$ is proportional to the difference between the observed return ($r_t$) and the expected return~\footnote{Note that $\mu^{(1)}_{t}$ is the conditional mean of $r_t$ given the past information $\mathcal{F}_{t-1}$ and $x_t$.} ($\mu^{(1)}_{t}$).
+Then, suppose a buy market order arrives at time $t$ ($x_t = +1$).
+If the observed return $r_t$ is larger than the conditional expectation $\mu^{(1)}_{t}$, one concludes that the market is less liquid than originally thought and the estimation of the instantaneous impact should be increased, i.e. $b_{0,t+1} > b_{0,t}$.
+In the opposite case, when $r_t$ is smaller than the conditional expectation, we have $b_{0,t+1} < b_{0,t}$.
+In other words, the score-driven update provides real-time learning of the (il)liquidity (as measured by the market impact).
+The adjustment of $b_{0,t+1}$ is proportional to the ``surprise" brought about by a new trade with respect to the conditional expectation based on past prices and the order flow.
+The speed of adjustment is given by the parameter $\alpha$, estimated from the data via MLE.